AsahiLinux/docs/HW:USB-PD.md

 <VDM RX SOP"DEBUG (5) [544F] 5AC8052 44740000 306 0 0
 (device reboots in DFU mode, no PD renegotiation occurs)
 ```

+This mode is special.
+On the Mac Mini, a hard shutdown normally disables PD communications and UFP mode (Rd open).
+However, a hard shutdown from this mode (e.g. holding down the power button) will power down the machine while PD communications remain active.

 ### 306: Debug UART